deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 ![](charts/charts_6_0.png "🔼 Figure 5: (Left) The relative training curve between a 82M ResFormer and Transformer across different training sequence lengths.
 (Middle) Average training loss for the final 50 steps across different model sizes and the corresponding fitted curves.
 (Right) The relative training curve across different model size for a fixed 2,048 training sequence length.")

-> 🔼 The chart displays the relative training loss curves of ResFormer and Transformer models across various training sequence lengths and model sizes, illustrating ResFormer's superior performance and training efficiency.
+> 🔼 The chart displays the relative training loss curves of ResFormer and Transformer models with varying sequence lengths and model sizes, showing ResFormer's consistent performance advantage.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: (Left) The relative training curve between a 82M ResFormer and Transformer across different training sequence lengths.
 (Middle) Average training loss for the final 50 steps across different model sizes and the corresponding fitted curves.
 (Right) The relative training curve across different model size for a fixed 2,048 training sequence length.